 To divide banana plants, separate the suckers or pups from the rhizome using a very sharp spade and quite a bit of strength.
 When dividing, make sure the suckers have plenty of roots to get a good start when replanted.

-Once you separate the sucker from the parent plant, allow the surface of the rhizome section to dry for a day or so.
+Once you separate the sucker from the parent mother plant, allow the surface of the rhizome section to dry for a day or so.
 At this point, it will be ready for replanting in any desired location.

 You may wish to plant banana pups in pots to keep them indoors as potted plants through winter.
 Once all danger of frost passes, replant in larger containers or directly into the ground outdoors.